 Naturally, as warmer weather arrives, so do peskyfleas and ticks.
-Certainly, not only are fleas pesky and a hindrance on the entire household, but it can affect our cat’s overall health.
+Certainly, not only are fleas pesky and a hindrance to the entire household, but it can affect your cat’s overall health.

-Further, Dr. Wilde weighs in on the popularity of seasonal allergies during the spring season –
+Further, Wilde weighs in on the popularity of seasonal allergies during the spring season –

-“As the weather gets warmer, fleas multiply, and even indoor cats can be at risk for fleas from other indoor/outdoor pets, common areas shared by other pets in an apartment building, or even owners tracking them in on their shoes.
-When cats are allergic to flea bites, it is generally due to the allergic reaction to the saliva of the fleas, and we don’t have to see fleas on the cat for them to show of flea/allergy dermatitis, which in cats can manifest as itching and scabs around the face, neck, but can be all around the body, or around the tail base,” says Wilde.
+“As the weather gets warmer, fleas multiply, and even indoor cats can be at risk for fleas from other indoor or outdoor pets, common areas shared by other pets in an apartment building, or even owners tracking them in on their shoes.
+When cats are allergic to flea bites, it’s generally due to the allergic reaction to the saliva of the fleas, and you don’t have to see fleas on the cat for them to show flea or allergy dermatitis.
+This can manifest as itching and scabs around the face, neck, around the body, or around the tail base,” says Wilde.